Blockage of upper airway

 The airway can become narrowed or blocked due to many causes, including:

-- Allergic reactions in which the trachea or throat swell closed, including allergic reactions to a bee sting, peanuts, antibiotics (such as penicillin), and blood pressure medicines (such as ACE inhibitors)
+- Allergic reactions in which the trachea or throat swell closed, including allergic reactions to a bee sting, peanuts and tree nuts, antibiotics (such as penicillin), and blood pressure medicines (such as ACE inhibitors)

 - Chemical burns and reactions